dsyer/spring-boot-memory-blog/README.md

 ```

 The used heap is pretty low to start with (13MB), grows to 22MB over
 time.
 Metaspace is about 34MB.
-JConsole reports 43MB non-heap usage.
+JConsole reports 43MB non-heap
+usage.
 There are 31 threads.

 ## Ratpack Java App

-Really basic static app:
+Here's a really basic static app:

 ```
 import ratpack.server.BaseDir;